National Alliance for Youth Sports: Sports Specific Skill Development Programs

 Start Smart offers sport-specific programs in baseball, soccer, basketball, golf, football and tennis, as well as a general sports development program.
 These programs teach parents and their children (ages 3–5) basic motor skill development and sport-specific skills while preparing the child for organized sports participation.
 Start Smart sport-specific programs teach children the most basic concepts of each sport.

 Hook A Kid On Golf

 Hook A Kid On Golf is the largest junior golf program in the country and has benefited nearly 75,000 participants and has been in more than 500 communities in the United States.
 Established in 1990, the program focuses on providing communities with a junior golf program with three levels: the Tee Level Introductory Clinic, Green Level Training Program and Challenge Golf League.
 Hook A Kid On Golf also hosts a junior golf event, the Traditions of Golf Challenge, which combines a team's playing score with rules, etiquette and history knowledge.

-Tee Level Clinic

-The Tee Level Clinic is designed as a 15-hour introductory program, typically spread out over 5 days, for children ages 8–13 who have no previous introduction to the game.
-Tee Level Clinic participants receive an introduction to the game as well as the necessary items to begin playing golf, including a starter set of clubs, upon completion of the program.

-Green Level Training Program

-The Green Level Training Program is for ages 8–15 and acts as a bridge between youngsters who have a basic introduction to the game and those who are ready for on-course play by providing practical training in the rules, etiquette and fundamentals of the game.

-Challenge Golf Leagues

-Challenge Golf Leagues, also for ages 8–15, provide an opportunity for team-oriented, recreation league play in which fun, learning and sportsmanship are stressed.
-Local leagues are modeled after other successful youth sports programs, which mean that parents and volunteers are trained as coaches and administrators.

-Ready, Set, RUN!

-Ready, Set, Run is a character building running program that trains kids ages 8–13 to participate in a 5k run.
-This curriculum-based program equips kids with the physical training and goal-setting mentality needed to accomplish their running goals.
-Issues like enhancing confidence and self-esteem, respecting authority, dealing with peer pressure and fueling their bodies through proper nutrition are covered during the 12-week session.

-Events

-NAYS Youth Sports Congress

-The NAYS Youth Sports Congress is a four-day educational training discussing new topics in the field of youth sports and is a preferred venue for all professionals involved in youth sports.
-The Congress allows administrators to discuss issues that are pertinent to youth sports and interact with other administrators to obtain practical information regarding their youth sports community as well as giving them the opportunity to earn continuing education.

-NAYS joins forces with Athletic Business magazine annually in November to host the NAYS Youth Sports Congress in conjunction with the Athletic Business Show.